-To increase the medical workforce capable of providing inter-professional, integrated primary care and specialty care for substance use disorders to medically under-served and vulnerable populations.
+The program also strives to increase the medical work force capable of providing interprofessional, integrated primary care and specialty care for substance-use disorders to medically underserved and vulnerable populations.

-The curriculum for the Interdisciplinary Addiction Medicine Fellowship at Penn State Children’s Hospital is designed to be a one-year program, but there is an option to continue for a second-year for those candidates who wish to pursue an academic career and are interested in doing addiction related research.
+The Interdisciplinary Addiction Medicine Fellowship at Penn State Children’s Hospital is designed to be a one-year program, with an option to continue for a second year for those candidates who wish to pursue an academic career and are interested in doing addiction-related research.

-Our vision is to reduce overdose deaths, improve capacity and access to treatment, and promote a substance-free population of children, adolescents and adults in central Pennsylvania.
+The program’s vision is to reduce overdose deaths, improve capacity and access to treatment and promote a substance-free population of children, adolescents and adults in central Pennsylvania.

-The fellowship is open to all candidates who are board certified/eligible in a primary medical specialty that includes:
+The fellowship is open to all candidates who are board-certified or board-eligible in a primary medical specialty of:

 Learn More about the Fellowship